simon-baumgaertel/win11-setup/README.md

 ## Credits

-* To [alec-hs/windows-11-setup](https://github.com/alec-hs/windows-11-setup) - for the good collection and the first idea for structuring the project.
+* To [alec-hs/windows-11-setup](https://github.com/alec-hs/windows-11-setup) - for the good collection and the first idea for structuring my project.
+* To [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - for the detailed information regarding telemetry and bloatware

 ## License